Hamma111/optics_rpa/README.md

 # Project Overview
-This Django project is designed to manage optical and IEHP orders efficiently.
+This Python Django project is designed to manage optical and IEHP orders efficiently.
 It includes functionalities to handle order submissions, process CSV data, and automate form submissions using Selenium.

 ## Features
 ### Optical Orders Management: